Chelsea sign teenager Ugochukwu on seven-year deal

 "We are pleased that he has joined us in the United States [on their pre-season tour] and that he will be able to integrate with the squad quickly."

-Kai Havertz, Mateo Kovacic and Mason Mount have all departed the club this summer for Arsenal, Manchester City and Manchester United, respectively, while the likes of N'Golo Kante, Kalidou Koulibaly and Edouard Mendy have moved to the Saudi Pro League.
+Kai Havertz, Mateo Kovacic and Mason Mount have all departed the club this summer for Arsenal, Manchester City and Manchester United respectively, while N'Golo Kante, Kalidou Koulibaly and Edouard Mendy have moved to the Saudi Pro League.

 Ruben Loftus-Cheek and Christian Pulisic both made the switch to Italian giants AC Milan.

-The Blues are reportedly pursuing a deal for Brighton midfielder Moises Caicedo, , while Conor Gallagher has been subject of a £40m offer from West Ham.
+The Blues are reportedly pursuing a deal for Brighton midfielder Moises Caicedo, while Conor Gallagher has been the subject of a £40m offer from West Ham.

 Chelsea have already added attackers Christopher Nkunku and Nicolas Jackson to their squad as well as Brazilian youngster Angelo Gabriel.